WillTheFarmer/apache-logs-to-mysql/.github/CONTRIBUTING.md

 ### “Timing, degree and conviction are the three wise men in this life.” — Robert I. Fitzhenry

 The final version is less Python and more SQL and much faster processing millions of records.
 At this point, I have over 950 hours of research, design, iteration & development into application.
-It is way more time then I intended to invest into this project but it did produce my first open-source software.
+It is much more time then I intended to invest into this project but it did produce my first open-source software.

-Any contributions made will be reflected in additional repository development projects, feeding cows :cow: and fixing :wrench: farm equipment :tractor:.
+Any monetary contributions made will be reflected in additional repository development projects, feeding cows :cow: and fixing :wrench: farm equipment :tractor:.